mkrull/golang-minikube-seed/README.md

     $ git clone https://github.com/mkrull/golang-minikube-seed
     $ cd golang-minikube-seed

-Start minikube if it is not yet running:
+Start Minikube if it is not yet running:

     $ minikube start

-Once minikube is up and running make sure to use the cluster internal docker server so the images built are available within the cluster.
+Once Minikube is up and running make sure to use the cluster internal Docker server so the images built are available within the cluster.
 On UNIX-like systems run:

     $ eval $(minikube docker-env)

-On Windows follow the official documentation on how to make the docker environment available.
+On Windows follow the official Minikube documentation on how to make the Docker environment available.

 Now build the container image: